Research

 We propose easy econometric methods to test for positive assortative mating.
 Compared to existing methods such as by Siow (2015), our procedure avoids the cost associated with imposing positive assortative mating restrictions, and it allows for more general tests.
 The test does not require numerical optimization, and the test statistics can be calculated easily.
 We compare the power of the tests using simulation.
 The empirical application suggests that the null hypothesis of no assortative mating is rejected for selected years of CPS data that range from 1962 to 2019.

-"Mitigating School Closures: Parental Responses and Tutoring Vouchers," with Taeyoung Kang and Sunham Kim.
-May 2025 New Draft
+"Mitigating School Closures: Parental Responses and Tutoring Vouchers," with TaeYoung Kang and Sunham Kim.
+May 2025 Revise and Resubmit at the Journal of Applied Econometrics

 We investigate how reduced in-person school days affect educational inequality through parental responses.
 Exploiting quasi-experimental variation in school-level in-person days and a linked administrative–survey panel, we find that each ten-day loss increases household tutoring expenditure by 4 percent and within-school test-score dispersion by 25 percent.
 We build and estimate a household choice model where formal schooling and tutoring jointly generate test scores.
 Estimates suggest tutoring substitutes for in-person days and that closures burden low-income households disproportionately.
 Counterfactual simulations show that a means-tested tutoring-voucher program matches the overall inequality reduction of a universal scheme while cutting costs by 20 percent.